Roof inspection services in Suwanee, GA

 What a full inspection covers

 Ground-level walk first: drainage patterns around the foundation, overflow staining on siding, missing or curling shingles visible from below, pulling gutters, fascia rot indicators.
 Then on-roof: field shingle condition across every slope (granule retention, tab lift, nail pop-through, cracking, blistering), hip and ridge cap integrity, valley flashing condition (step flashing separation, counter flashing pull-out), chimney flashing (step, counter, and saddle), pipe boot cracking and UV failure (the #1 source of leaks on 10-20 year old roofs), skylight perimeter flashing, gutters and downspouts.
 Attic check when accessible: decking staining, daylight visibility, insulation moisture, ventilation path clearance.
-Written report delivered by email within 24 hours, organized by priority.
+Dom delivers a written report by email within 24 hours, organized by priority.

 Storm damage inspections